Ingmar Bergman: Early life

 Bergman attended the Palmgren School as a teenager.
 His school years were unhappy, and he remembered them unfavourably in later years.
 In a 1944 letter concerning the film Torment (sometimes known as Frenzy), which sparked debate on the condition of Swedish high schools (and which Bergman had written), the school's principal Henning Håkanson wrote, among other things, that Bergman had been a "problem child".
 Bergman wrote in a response that he had strongly disliked the emphasis on homework and testing in his formal schooling.

 In 1934, aged 16, he was sent to Germany to spend the summer holidays with family friends.
 He attended a Nazi rally in Weimar at which he saw Adolf Hitler.
 He later wrote in Laterna Magica (The Magic Lantern) about the visit to Germany, describing how the German family had put a portrait of Hitler on the wall by his bed, and that "for many years, I was on Hitler's side, delighted by his success and saddened by his defeats".
 Bergman commented that "Hitler was unbelievably charismatic.
 He electrified the crowd. ...
 The Nazism I had seen seemed fun and youthful."
 Bergman did two five-month stretches of mandatory military service in Sweden.
-He later reflected, "When the doors to the concentration camps were thrown open ...
-I was suddenly ripped of my innocence."
+He later reflected, When the doors to the concentration camps were thrown open, at first I did not want to believe my eyes ...
+When the truth came out it was a hideous shock for me.
+In a brutal and violent way I was suddenly ripped of my innocence.

 Bergman enrolled at Stockholm University College (later renamed Stockholm University) in 1937, to study art and literature.
 He spent most of his time involved in student theatre and became a "genuine movie addict".
 At the same time, a romantic involvement led to a physical confrontation with his father which resulted in a break in their relationship which lasted for many years.
 Although he did not graduate from the university, he wrote a number of plays and an opera, and became an assistant director at a local theatre.
 In 1942, he was given the opportunity to direct one of his own scripts, Caspar's Death.
 The play was seen by members of Svensk Filmindustri, which then offered Bergman a position working on scripts.
 He married Else Fisher in 1943.